-2022 HK\$'000 2021 HK\$'000 Profit before income tax expense 21,812 25,051 Tax calculated at the statutory rate of 16.5% Effect of different tax rates in other jurisdiction Tax effect of expenses not deductible for tax purpose Tax effect of revenue not taxable for tax purpose Tax effect of deductible temporary differences not recognised Tax effect of two-tiered profits tax rates regime Over-provision in respect of prior years Others 3,599 42 1,652 (194) 214 (165) (22) (177) 4,134 24 85 (961) 266 (165) (22) (30) Income tax expense 4,949 3,331
+2023 HK\$'000 2022 HK\$'000 Profit before income tax expense 28,037 21,812 Tax calculated at the statutory rate of 16.5% Effect of different tax rates in other jurisdictions Tax effect of expenses not deductible for tax purpose Tax effect of revenue not taxable for tax purpose Tax effect of deductible temporary differences not recognised Tax effect of the Regime Under/(over)-provision in respect of prior years Others 4,626 104 1,733 (1,219) 134 (165) 46 91 3,599 42 1,652 (194) 214 (165) (22) (177) Income tax expense 5,350 4,949

-No deferred tax asset has been recognised in relation to deductible temporary differences of HK\$100,000 (2021: HK\$82,000) relating to the deprecation charges as it is not material.
+No deferred tax asset has been recognised in relation to deductible temporary differences of HK\$134,000 (2022: HK\$100,000) relating to the deprecation charges as it is not material.

-As at 31 March 2022, the Group had estimated unrecognised tax losses of approximately HK\$28,000 (2021: HK\$ nil), HK\$19,000 (2021: HK\$ nil) and HK\$15,000 (2021: HK\$ nil), respectively, available for offset against future taxable profits in Singapore, South Korea and Australia.
+As at 31 March 2023, no estimated unrecognised tax loss is available due to the Group generated profits in Singapore, South Korea and Australia.
+As at 31 March 2022, the Group had estimated unrecognised tax losses of approximately HK\$28,000, HK\$19,000 and HK\$15,000, respectively, available for offset against future taxable profits in Singapore, South Korea and Australia.
 No deferred tax asset has been recognised in respect of the estimated unrecognised tax losses due to the unpredictability of future profit streams.
 The tax losses are subject to final approval by the tax authorities in different tax jurisdictions.

 Under the EIT Law of Mainland China, withholding tax is imposed on dividends declared in respect of profits earned by Mainland China subsidiary from 1 January 2008 onwards.
-Deferred taxation has not been provided for in the consolidated financial statements in respect of temporary differences attributable to accumulated profits of Mainland China subsidiary amounting to HK\$21,688,000 (2021: HK\$ nil) as at 31 March 2022, as the Group is able to control the timing of the reversal of the temporary differences and it is not probable that the subsidiary will distribute such profits in foreseeable future.
+Deferred taxation has not been provided for in the consolidated financial statements in respect of temporary differences attributable to accumulated profits of Mainland China subsidiary amounting to HK\$15,521,000 (2022: HK\$17,434,000) as at 31 March 2023, as the Group is able to control the timing of the reversal of the temporary differences and it is not probable that the subsidiaries will distribute such profits in foreseeable future.